 Where: Pools on the Park, Old Deer Park, Richmond, Surrey TW9 2SF

-When: Open beginning of May to end of September, 6.30am to 9.30pm on weekdays and 7am to 5.30pm at weekends
+When: Open beginning of May to end of October, 6.30am to 8pm on weekdays and 7am to 5.45pm at weekends for May till September, October times are far more limited as seen here

 How big: 33 metres